Lopinavir and ritonavir (Oral)

 If you or your child develop a skin rash, hives, or any allergic reaction to lopinavir and ritonavir, check with your doctor as soon as possible.

 If you are taking the oral liquid, you should limit the amount of alcohol you drink.
 The Kaletra® oral liquid contains 42% alcohol.
 Talk to your doctor if you or your child are taking, or plan to take, metronidazole (Flagyl®) or disulfiram (Antabuse®).

 Birth control pills that contain estrogen may not work as well while you are using lopinavir and ritonavir.
-To keep from getting pregnant, use a second type of birth control together with the pills.
+To keep from getting pregnant, use an additional form of birth control along with your pills.
 Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

-lopinavir and ritonavir will not keep you from giving HIV to your partner during sex.
-Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method. lopinavir and ritonavir will not keep you from giving HIV to other people if they are exposed to your blood.
+Lopinavir and ritonavir will not keep you from giving HIV to your partner during sex.
+Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
+Lopinavir and ritonavir will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur:

 - blurred vision

 - fruit-like breath odor

 - increased urination